-- Remove the blank filler trays and insert drive trays.
-Connect power to the drive expansion unit first, then connect power to the FAStT600 storage server.
-After the storage server is powered-on, the storage server locates the new drives. - 4.
+- 3. Remove the blank filler trays and insert drive trays.
+Connect power to the storage server, and then connect power to the drive expansion enclosures.
+After the enclosures are powered-on, the storage server locates the new drives. - 4.
 Use the storage-management software to check the status of the new drives, correct any errors found, and configure the new drives.

-Use the following procedure and Figure 34 on page 36 to connect a second expansion unit to the storage server after previously adding the first expansion unit:
+Use the following procedure and illustration to connect a second expansion unit to the storage server after previously adding the first expansion unit:

-- 1. Ensure that the enclosure ID switch is set to a value different from one set for the FAStT600 server and other drive expansion enclosures in the loop.
+- Ensure that the enclosure ID switch is set to a value different from one set for the FAStT600 server and other drive expansion enclosures in the loop.
 Also, ensure that the link speeds of the expansion units are set to 2 Gb. - 2.
 Disconnect cable 1 from its current connection and connect it to the In port on the left ESM board on the new expansion unit. - 3.
 Connect cable 2 to the In port you disconnected in step 1 and the Out port on the left ESM board on the new expansion unit. - 4.
 Connect a third cable 3 to the In port on the right ESM board on the first expansion unit and the Out port on the right ESM board on the new expansion unit.